emmahobday/project-4/README.md

 <a name="learning"></a>
 ## Lessons learned

+This process was a really good opportunity to develop my Python skills.
+We'd only had a brief introduction to Python before starting this project, as opposed to JavaScript, which we've spent lots of time building our skills with.
+I was able to apply my JS knowledge to pick up the Python required relatively quickly, but in terms of general approach to problem solving, I found myself initially trying to just translate JS into Python, because I immediately thought of how I'd solve it in JS.
+The longer I spent fiddling with the Python code, the better able I was to devise solutions that utilised Python more efficiently.

 Using new things - hooks, backend search, libraries - minimal pie chart, intro to SVG